exergy-connect/DevOps-Engineers/README.md

 ✅ Ocean Grazer has presented a concrete step in that direction (soap nozzle prototype #1)<br>
 ✅ There are many ways in which these concepts could be improved<br>

 You are invited to use the tooling in front of you - i.e. GitHub - to contribute to this cause.
-Submit PRs to add references or reasons to change something, create issues to discuss certain points about the project that you are concerned about, or have solutions for.
+Submit PRs to modify this README.md document, add references or reasons to change something, create issues to discuss certain points about the project that you are concerned about, or have solutions for.

-Let's collaborate to improve the Ocean Grazer energy storage concept by 100x (or any factor you like)
+Let's collaborate to improve the Ocean Grazer energy storage concept by 100x (or the best factor we can achieve)

 ## References
 * [Will this ‘ocean battery’ buried in the seabed be an offshore wind game changer?](https://electrek.co/2022/01/10/will-this-ocean-battery-buried-in-the-seabed-be-an-offshore-wind-game-changer/)